 These interventions involve the school administration and aim to correct behavior by stressing the seriousness of the behavior, while keeping the student in school.

-· A referral to the school administrator is necessary.
+- · A referral to the school administrator is necessary.

-- Student Conference with an administrator. - Student conference if applicable)
+- Student Conference with an administrator.

-- Student Due Process required
+- Student conference

 - Step 1 Supports/Strategies/ Interventions

-- - Document Mandatory Parent/guardian contact and notification
+- Student Due Process required

-- Restorative practices
+- Document Mandatory Parent/guardian contact and notification